iIQOverflow/saas-billing-orchestrator/README.md

 ---

-## Architecture at a glance

-The project is intentionally backend-centered: the frontend stays thin, while the backend owns contracts, billing rules, and fulfillment behavior.
-### Backend

-- Spring Boot backend remains the source of truth for contracts and business behavior
-- PostgreSQL stores tenant, subscription, and billing state
-- Redis supports quota-related backend behavior
-- Stripe handles paid checkout and subscription fulfillment
-- JWT secures browser-safe authenticated flows

-### Frontend (`/frontend`)

-- Next.js
-- TypeScript
-- App Router
-- plain `fetch`
-- minimal proxy/BFF-style layer for browser-safe backend calls
-- JWT handled through HttpOnly cookie flow, not `localStorage` or `sessionStorage`

-### Boundary design

-- browser uses only browser-safe endpoints
-- browser does **not** use `/api/v1/**`
-- browser-safe responses do **not** expose:
-  - `tenantApiKey`
-  - `stripeCustomerId`
-  - Stripe `priceId`
-  - machine-facing secrets

----

-## Key engineering decisions

-### 1. Added browser-safe endpoints instead of reusing machine-facing APIs

-The frontend uses product-shaped endpoints such as `/api/me` and `/api/dashboard/summary` rather than consuming `/api/v1/**`.
-This keeps browser contracts safer and avoids leaking machine-facing identifiers into the UI.

-### 2. Made `PlanCode` the canonical application plan identity

-The application plan model is:

-- `FREE`
-- `PLUS`
-- `PRO`

-This separates business plan identity from Stripe-specific commercial identifiers.

-### 3. Browser sends `planCode`, not Stripe `priceId`

-Checkout validates `planCode` strictly, rejects `FREE` for Stripe checkout, and resolves Stripe `priceId` privately on the backend.

-### 4. Canonicalized fulfillment from `PlanCode`

-Checkout writes the purchased `planCode` into Stripe subscription metadata. `invoice.paid` reads that metadata back and updates persisted subscription and quota state canonically.
-This fixed the drift bug where plan identity and quota totals could diverge.

-### 5. Cleaned up persisted naming from `plan_tier` to `plan_code`

-The persistence model was aligned through Flyway.
-Persistence remains string-backed for now.

----

 ## Demo flow

 Recommended reviewer / interviewer flow:

-1. **Log in** through the frontend using the browser-safe authentication flow.
+1. **Log in** through the browser-safe authentication flow.
-2. **Load the dashboard** and verify that subscription and quota data come from the backend.
+2. **Load the dashboard** and confirm subscription and quota data come from the backend.
 3. **Consume usage** from the UI to exercise the browser-safe usage path.
-4. **Refresh quota** and confirm updated backend state is reflected in the dashboard.
+4. **Refresh quota** and verify updated backend state is reflected in the dashboard.
 5. **Start a paid plan change** from the dashboard.
-The browser sends `planCode`; the backend handles Stripe mapping privately.
+The browser sends `planCode`; the backend resolves Stripe pricing privately.
 6. **Return from Stripe** through either the success or cancel path.
-7. **Verify refreshed state** after return on the dashboard.
+7. **Verify refreshed backend state** after return.

 The point of the demo is not frontend complexity.
-It is that the frontend is thin while the backend owns billing logic, fulfillment behavior, and browser-safe product contracts.
+It is to show a thin frontend exercising backend-owned billing and quota flows.

 ---